eervin123/feature-engineering/README.md

-# Eric's Backtesting and Feature Generation
+# Backtesting and Feature Generation

 ## Table of Contents